 Neurosurgery caregivers are dedicated to the evaluation and surgical treatment of disorders of the brain, spine and peripheral nerves for patients of all ages.
-We provide compassionate, coordinated and state-of-the-art care for patients with a variety of neurological needs.
+At Mosaic Life Care – St. Joseph, we provide compassionate, coordinated and state-of-the-art care for patients with a variety of neurological needs.

-Our team of neurosurgeons strives to enhance and restore quality of life for each patient, 24 hours a day, seven days a week.
+Our team of neurosurgeons in St. Joseph, MO, strives to enhance and restore quality of life for each patient, 24 hours a day, seven days a week.

 Existing patients can contact us at (816) 271-4025.
 We will help prospective patients with their care plans through a referral from their primary care provider.
 If you do not have a primary care provider, you can find one who is accepting new patients.